Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 The amniotic sac is a fluid-filled membrane that cushions and protects your baby throughout pregnancy.
 When it ruptures, amniotic fluid leaks out through the cervix and vagina.
 This event can happen suddenly—a gush of fluid—or trickle slowly over time.

-Water breaking signals that labor will likely progress more rapidly, but it doesn’t always mean immediate delivery.
-In some cases, especially if contractions haven’t started yet, doctors may monitor you closely to reduce infection risk since the protective barrier has been compromised.
+Water breaking can mean labor is already underway or likely to start soon, but it doesn’t always mean immediate delivery.
+In some cases, especially if contractions haven’t started yet, doctors or midwives may monitor you closely to reduce infection risk since the protective barrier has been compromised.

 How Common Is It to Have Contractions Without Water Breaking?

-This sequence is natural because uterine muscle activity initiates cervical changes first, while membrane rupture often occurs later as pressure builds during active labor stages.
+This sequence is natural because uterine muscle activity initiates cervical changes first, while membrane rupture often occurs later as pressure builds during labor.
+Some people still have their water break before contractions, so both patterns can be normal depending on the pregnancy and situation.

 Signs That Your Body Is in Labor Without Water Breaking

-Even if your water hasn’t broken yet, certain signs indicate that labor has started:
+Even if your water hasn’t broken yet, certain signs indicate that labor may have started:

-These indicators are strong clues that your body is progressing toward delivery even without membrane rupture.
+These indicators are strong clues that your body may be progressing toward delivery even without membrane rupture.

 The Medical Perspective: Managing Labor When Water Hasn’t Broken